ETS-Next-Gen/lo-blocks/src/components/blocks/MarkupProblem.md

 - Blank lines separate paragraphs.
 - Each problem component is separated by a line containing `---` (three dashes).
 - All XML output is ultimately wrapped in a single `<problem>...</problem>` block.
 - Each problem block becomes a major "grader type" (e.g., multiple choice, option grader, string grader, etc).
+In Open edX and LON-CAPA, this was called a "response type."

 ---